ItsCosmo/jscs-styleguide/README.md

 # jscs-styleguide
 Generate a human-readable Style Guide from a JSCS configuration.
-As of now, this only supports a small number of JSCS attributes, but more are being added every day.

 ## Installation